Recap: Littlest Pet Shop 2012 S 1 E 2 Blythes Big Adventure Part 2

 Written by Julie McNally Cahill & Tim Cahill

-that The Littlest Pet Shop used to be popular, but The Largest Ever Pet Shop had been siphoning people away and that Littlest cannot keep up.
+that The Littlest Pet Shop used to be popular, but The Largest Ever Pet Shop had been siphoning people away and that Littlest just couldn't keep up.

 Meanwhile, Russell sets up a brainstorming session as to how to gather enough funds to keep the Littlest Pet Shop in business.
 Zoe, Pepper, Vinnie, and Sunil suggest performances, but Russell turns them down.